joshuawakefield/NptChamberOCR/README.md

 * Successfully extracted and structured over 1,200 business contacts from a locked, image-based PDF.
 * Engineered a resilient, multi-stage data pipeline from the ground up to solve a real-world data access problem.
-* [cite_start]Demonstrated robust troubleshooting of complex environment issues, including PATH configuration for external binaries like Poppler and Tesseract.
+* Demonstrated robust troubleshooting of complex environment issues, including PATH configuration for external binaries like Poppler and Tesseract.

 ### Why It Matters